Arosian-Stagg/TF2-Binds/README.md

 M2 = equip bonk/secondary and fire stays on slot 2.

-M3(clicking on the wheel) = pulls out meele, hold down to swing and launch any projectiles for the sandmand or wrap-assassin
+M3(clicking on the wheel) = pulls out meele, hold down to swing and launch any projectiles for the sandman or wrap-assassin

 Q = secondary actions like wrap assasin and shortstop push.